bytecodealliance/rfcs/accepted/new-api.md

 host function callback could close over a `wasmtime_store_t`, but then that `wasmtime_store_t` would also be kept alive by the language object closing over it.
 This cycle between the native language and Rust heaps would not be collect-able and could result in a memory leak.
-To solve this the each embedding will reflect the ownership of the Rust API (where a `Store` is the "owner" of everything) and objects like `Func` will be considered as having a "weak" pointer to the `Store` internally.
-This means that consumers will need to persist the `Store` somewhere to keep it alive, but otherwise `Func` doesn't contain a strong reference to the store itself.
-This allows host functions to close over `Func` values (or other objects) safely without resulting in a leak.

-The `Caller` context provided to host functions will be able to be used as the argument to any functions which require a store argument (such as instance creation).
-This means that even operations that require the store will not require closing over the `Store` itself.

-Other than this, though, the .NET, Go, and Python APIs will all look very similar. `Func` will be callable without a store context (since it will store it internally), and host functions can close over non-`Store` objects without leaking.
+Additionally an important point is converting a `wasmtime_val_t` to a language value.
+The `WASMTIME_FUNCREF` kind of value will likely want to convert into the equivalent of `wasmtime_func_t`.
+This conversion may not always be performed in a context where other information like the local store is available.

+While the first of these issues could be solved with a "weak" pointer in objects like `Func`, it won't work well for languages like Go or for this second issue.
+Languages like Go can GC objects at any time, so manually keeping a `Store` alive across all usages can be tedious and error-prone.
+Additionally this would mean that the `wasmtime_val_t` would have to store a "weak" pointer to the store, which makes it much less of a wrapper around the original API.

+For these reasons the .NET, Go, and Python APIs will all get updated to pass the store explicitly like is happening in Rust and C. Unlike in Rust there won't be the concept of a "context", though.
+You'll simply be able to pass in either a `Store` or a `Caller` into the various functions.
 Furthermore deallocation in managed languages will be much simpler since only the `Store` will have a registered finalizer.
 This will remove extra synchronization done today in Go and [fix a `wasmtime-dotnet` issue](https://github.com/bytecodealliance/wasmtime-dotnet/issues/53).
 Finally this will make the lifetime of data living within a `Store` much more explicit since there's only one "owned" handle to a store.